Dr Scott Keay

 Biography

 Scott is a senior lecturer and researcher in policing.
-He is the Programme Leader for the BSc in Professional Policing.
+He is the Programme Leader for the MSc in Criminal Intelligence and Data Analysis.
 He is a former Criminal Intelligence Analyst and worked for Lancashire Constabulary for 20 years.
 During this time, he diversified across various analytical positions including Senior Community Safety and Partnership Intelligence Analyst, and Data Analysis and Insight Manager.

 He completed his PhD researching how the police define, identify and respond to vulnerability at the University of Central Lancashire.
 He holds a Master’s degree in Criminal Intelligence Analysis and BA (Hons) in Criminology.